coaxialdolor/coaxial-terminal-ai/README.md

 *   **Natural Language Interaction:** Ask questions or request actions naturally.
 *   **Intelligent Command Suggestion:** Get relevant shell commands based on your query.
 *   **File Reading & Explanation:**
-    *   Use `--read-file <filepath>` along with your query to have the AI consider a file's content.
+    *   Use `--read-file <filepath>` along with your query to have the AI consider a file's content (any plain text file).
-    *   Use `--explain <filepath>` for a direct summary and contextual explanation of a file.
+    *   Use `--explain <filepath>` for a direct summary and contextual explanation of a file (predefined query, ignores general query).
-    *   Supports various plain text files; the AI attempts to interpret the content.
+    *   Supports any plain text file; the AI attempts to interpret the content.
 *   **Multiple AI Backends:** Supports OpenRouter, Gemini, Mistral, and local Ollama models.
 *   **Interactive Execution:** Review and confirm commands before they run.
 *   **Context-Aware:** Includes OS and current directory information in prompts to the AI.